cosmicsplendor/texture-atlas-generator-gui/readme.md

 Over time, I will keep adding new features and improving UX.

 In case you're curious, it uses React.js, and I believe this choice is self-explanatory.
-Currently, the app uses binary-tree strip packing algorithm, but I am open to adding other algorithms, particularly max-rects.
+Currently, the app uses ~~binary-tree strip packing~~ really efficient maxrects algorithm for packing.
 "start" npm script can be used to spin up a dev server:

 ```